Vivian Walsh (author)

 Vivian Walsh is an American author of children's picture books.
 She is best known for her book Olive, the Other Reindeer, which was adapted into a 1999 animated television special featuring the voice of Drew Barrymore.
 The special was produced by Barrymore and Matt Groening, creator of The Simpsons.

-Biography

-While living in New York City, Walsh created stories featuring characters inspired by the city's work-driven culture.
-Her Mr. Lunch series centers around a dog who operates a bird-chasing business, reflecting the humorous personification of professional life.
-In Monkey Business, Walsh tells the story of a monkey who becomes a middle-aged industrial mogul after traveling to space.

-After relocating to San Francisco, Walsh's work began to explore themes of diversity and cooperation.
-Her book Gluey features an unlikely friendship between a bunny and a snail, characters representing different ends of the speed spectrum.

-Walsh collaborated with illustrator J. Otto Seibold.
-Together, they have produced several books, including Penguin Dreams, which was named one of the New York Times' "Best Illustrated Books".
-Mr. Lunch Takes a Plane Ride received a Cuffie Award from *Publishers Weekly* for Most Memorable Character in a Lead Role.
-Their book Olive, the Other Reindeer became a New York Times Bestseller and was later adapted into a television special that was nominated for an Emmy Award.
+Walsh has collaborated with the illustrator J. Otto Seibold.
+The two have written books such as Penguin Dreams, which was named a New York Times "Best Illustrated Book".
+Mr. Lunch Takes a Plane Ride won a Cuffie Award from Publishers Weekly; Mr. Lunch won for most memorable character in a lead role.
+Olive, the Other Reindeer was a New York Times Bestseller, and the movie version was nominated for an Emmy Award.